gnuradio/pybombs/README.md

     $ pybombs config default_prefix PREFIXNAME

 The first time you run `pybombs prefix init`, it will set this value for you.

-### Initializing Prefixes

-Any directory can function as a prefix, and PyBOMBS will make sure all the required files and directories are created.
-However, PyBOMBS provides a way to initialize a directory to be a full PyBOMBS prefix:

-    $ pybombs prefix init /path/to/prefix [-a alias]

-This is similar to `git init`.
-The optional alias allows you to access the prefix with the alias instead of the full path.

 ### Aliases